ZaDragonG/Tetris/README.md

 Up Arrow: Rotate the block.
 Esc: Exit the game.

-CODE IS IN THE Tetris branch.
+CODE IS IN THE TETRIS BRANCH!